Assasinphoenix/pyqt5-tutorial/frame.rst

 =======
 Example
 =======
-Below is an example of an Frame:
+Below is an example of a Frame:

 .. literalinclude:: _examples/frame.py